zerospiel/docs/docs/admin/services/admin-service-templates.md

 ### Creating Helm-based ServiceTemplate

-> NOTE:
-> Only [`HelmRepository`](https://fluxcd.io/flux/components/source/helmrepositories/) support as a source for `HelmChart`.

-Define the source of the Helm chart that defines the service.
+Before creating a `ServiceTemplate`, the source of the Helm chart that represents the service can be created.
 The source object must have the label `k0rdent.mirantis.com/managed: "true"`.
 For example, this YAML describes a FluxCD source object of `kind` `HelmRepository`:

 ```yaml
 apiVersion: source.toolkit.fluxcd.io/v1